javiimo/javiimo.github.io/_posts/2024-09-03-on-backprop-implementation.md

 end
 ```

 Now, what is a Topological Sort then?
-Well, I like to think of the DAG as a hierarchy according to how many operation are needed before getting to a certain node.
+Well, I like to think of the DAG as a hierarchy according to the number of operations (or edges to cross) needed before getting to a certain node.
 So that the top of the hierarchy would be the input (there are $0$ operations before getting to that node) and the bottom would be the loss function (you have to do all the $n$ operations of the network to get there).
 Then, a Topological Sort is just any linear ordering that respects that hierarchy (from higher first to lower after).

 Let's take a look at a possible network diagram to exemplify this concept:
 ```mermaid